 Better than similarly priced competitors.
 Experts say that the Horizon T101-04 has solid build quality compared to competing models.
 "A solid mechanical design combined with better quality parts than they have used in the past makes for a unit that is surprisingly acceptable for the price," says TreadmillDoctor.com.
 In a professional test of durability only minor signs of wear could be seen following a half year of simulated use.
 One caveat is that this is not a treadmill that's designed for heavier users.
 It's rated for 300 pounds, but Fred Waters at Treadmill-Ratings-Reviews.com recommends a top weight capacity of 230 pounds.

 Customer service saves the day.
-No matter what sort of problem users experience, whether it's shipping-related or a defective part, they are near-unanimous in their reports that Horizon Fitness customer service is quick and friendly, and usually gets the problem fixed as quick as possible.
-"The warranty support was fantastic ... a technician visited my home in a week along with replacement parts," writes one woman at Amazon.com.
+No matter what sort of problem users experience, whether it's shipping-related or a defective part, they are near-unanimous in their reports that Horizon Fitness customer service is quick, friendly and usually gets the problem fixed as quickly as possible.
 The Horizon T101-04 comes with a lifetime warranty on the frame and motor; parts and labor are each covered for one year.

 The Horizon Fitness T101 is included in ConsumerReports.org's current round of treadmill tests.
 Each machine is evaluated using a variety of criteria, including ergonomics, safety, exercise range and more.
 Full ratings are available to subscribers.

 Editors of TreadmillDoctor.com call the Horizon T101 "One of the best efforts Horizon has made at the $800 price point."
 They say they're impressed with the treadmill's solid mechanics and quality parts and note that the T101 is a great choice for someone more interested in a machine for less demanding use.